Submissions

 2. Narrative Review: Up-to-date review for practitioners on a topic of general common interest.

-1. Case Report: Describes a specific case study, including a concise literature review and discussion of the implications of the innovation for practice; this can including clinical case, teaching case or community partnerships that improve public health education, prevention, or intervention effort.
+1. Case Report: Describes a specific case study, including a concise literature review and discussion of the implications of the innovation for practice; this can include clinical case, teaching case or community partnerships that improve public health education, prevention, or intervention effort.

 2. Teaching/Supervisory Practice Report: Details an innovation in pedagogy or clinical supervision.